Lincoln Grammar School: The Victorian period

 During this period the history of the Grammar school becomes very complex and the educational standards declined.
 The Greyfriars became an increasing unsuitable building for the school.
 Sheep Market square to the south of the Greyfriars was vacated with the opening of the Cattle Market on Monks Road and the building of the new St Swithin's Church on the Square overshadowed and cut off the light from the Greyfriars.
 The Rev John Carter resigned in 1820 and was replaced by the Rev. James Adcock as master.
 In 1837 the Corporation turned their attention towards extending usefulness that ancient institution.
 The second mastership has been temporally entrusted Mr. Robert Drury, for the express purpose of trying to establish how far it will meet the wishes of the inhabitants to adopt system of education not exclusively of classical tendency.
 This was a time when Lincoln's commercial and engineering economy was starting to grow and education in Latin and Greek was no longer a priority.
 The school was visited in 1839 by the Commissioners for Inquiry for Charities who reported that Mr Sandon, who had replaced Mr Drury as usher or second master of the commercial school had greatly reduced the number of pupils in the Lower School and they were compelled most reluctantly to listen to a long series of charges brought against Mr Sandon, respecting his ill-treatment of the children.
 Mr Sandon was promptly dismissed by the corporation.
 The corporation now appointed an English master in charge of the Lower School to broaden the scope of the subjects taught, while the Rev James Adcock continued to teach Latin and Greek.
 The "English" school was extremely successful and by 1839 numbered 140 boys, in contrast with 6 in the Upper School.
 The Master was now forced to retreat to the Broadgate house, as the Lower School took up all of the upper storey of the Greyfriars.
 Additionally it was found in 1849 that the Usher or English master had become a Wesleyan and the Rev James Adcock was forced to resign as he was failing to supervise the school.

 In 1850, following the resignation of Rev. Mr Adcock, a new agreement was reached between the Corporation and the Cathedral Chapter.
 The funding for the school increased.
-French, Mathematics, English Literature, History and Geography were now to be taught and the new master appointed was the Rev George Foster Simpson.
+French, Mathematics, English Literature, History and Geography were now to be taught and the new master appointed was the Rev George Foster Simpson, former "Rector and Master of the Royal Grammar School of Montréal" and first principal of the High School of Montreal.
 However the school was only to further decline and when he died in 1857, there were only 47 boys in the Upper School and 28 in the Lower or English School.